Opioid Antidote Can Save Lives, But Deciding When To Use It Can Be Challenging

 The man insisted again that she was fine.
 "She's breathing!" he yelled.
 He told Johnson he didn't need Narcan, and that he already had some.
 "Do not give her Narcan," he mumbled.
 "She would be so mad."

-To understand why someone who uses drugs might not want naloxone during a suspected overdose, it's helps to understand how the medicine works.
+To understand why someone who uses drugs might not want naloxone during a suspected overdose, it helps to understand how the medicine works.

 The antidote quickly blocks the effects of opioids — both the euphoria and dangerous side effects, such as slowed breathing that cuts off oxygen to the brain.